 More importantly, lip balms often contain ingredients that can irritate your lips, slowing the healing process.
 For example, the incidence of allergy to lanolin, which is sheep sebum and a key ingredient in Aquaphor, is rapidly increasing.
 A recent study of 1,012 children, found 66% of kids with eczema and 29% without eczema react to lanolin when patch tested.
 Similarly, fragrance, flavor, and menthol are all common irritants found in popular lip balms.
-Neosporin and Polysporin are also common causes of irritation with widespread bacterial resistance.
-This means they play no purpose in skin care.
+Neosporin and Polysporin are also common causes of irritation with widespread bacterial resistance—meaning, they play no purpose in skincare.
 Also, some of the more common preservatives like parabens are of concern because absorption rates of these chemicals are higher when applied to the lips than to the rest of our skin.

 My take-home point is this: Less is more when it comes to ingredients to heal chapped lips.
-The cheapest option is plain old petroleum jelly but the most effective option is Doctor Rogers RESTORE® Lip Balm.
+The cheapest option is plain old petroleum jelly, but the most effective option is Doctor Rogers RESTORE® Lip Balm.

-Another important point to add when choosing a sunscreen lip balm look for zinc oxide.
+Another important point to add when choosing a sunscreen lip balm is to look for zinc oxide.
 Zinc oxide works better than chemical sunscreens because it protects your skin from both UVA and UVB rays.
 Also, it is not absorbed into your skin and starts working as soon as you apply it, unlike chemical sunscreens that have to be absorbed first.

 Any application advice?

-Less is definitely more.
-Lip scrubs and plumping serums all have a high likelihood of causing irritation and chapped lips.
-If your lips are a flaky mess, do not pick or scrub at the dead skin because in addition to pulling off the dead skin you will pull off some living skin, causing further damage and a prolonged healing process.
+Less is definitely more—lip scrubs and plumping serums all have a high likelihood of causing irritation and chapped lips.
+If your lips are a flaky mess, do not pick or scrub at the dead skin, because in addition to pulling off the dead skin, you will pull off some living skin, causing further damage and a prolonged healing process.

-With lipstick getting less traction (except during zooms of course), do you expect balms to become even more of a priority?
+With lipstick getting less traction (except during Zooms, of course), do you expect balms to become even more of a priority?